Common SAP Licensing Pitfalls and How to Avoid Them

 - Cap maintenance and increase rates: Ensure the contract limits annual maintenance fee increases or cloud subscription price hikes.
 Also, if you foresee organizational changes, discuss how acquisitions or divestitures will be handled license-wise (some contracts allow transferring licenses to affiliates or require fees to do so – know these terms in advance).

-By following these recommendations, enterprises can significantly reduce their exposure to SAP license compliance risks and unnecessary costs.
 Effective SAP license management is a collaborative and continuous effort, involving IT, procurement, financial controllers, and sometimes external advisors.

 With a proactive approach, companies can turn SAP licensing from a minefield of potential pitfalls into an opportunity for strategic cost optimization and operational assurance.